What is Cryptocurrency?

 Finally, cryptocurrency is infinitely divisible.
 Whereas the smallest amount in US Dollars one can receive is a cent – or $0.01 – you can receive 0.00000000000001 Bitcoin if need be.

 The blockchain network is supported by voluntary “miners”.
 Miners are computer systems that are offered for use in the specific networks that support each cryptocurrency.
 For example, the Bitcoin blockchain network is supported by thousands of individual computers that help “mine” the network.

 “Mining” is the act of verifying, encrypting, and securing transactions in each block.
 Each miner (computer system) has a ledger of all past and current transactions operating in the network.
 This means that every new transaction can be recorded and verified in the ledger.
 If someone tries to create any counterfeit coins or steal coins from another person’s cryptocurrency wallet, this is checked against the millions of copies of the ledger.
 All legitimate copies of the ledger will return an invalid authentication on the fraudulent transaction, and as such, the counterfeit or stolen coins will not be recorded.

 Miners are rewarded for participating in transaction verification with a small portion of coins.
 For example, the typical mining fee for a transaction of Ethereum may be 0.000444 ETH.
 This fee is split amongst all the miners who participated in the verification and authentication.

-Each wallet, both software and hardware, have addresses which resemble hash codes.
-This is long string of letters and numbers.
-When you deposit coins into your wallet, you use this address to let the network know where to send the coins, and where it will be stored in the mean time.
+Each wallet, both software and hardware, has addresses that resemble hash codes.
+This is a long string of letters and numbers.
+When you deposit coins into your wallet, you use this address to let the network know where to send the coins, and where it will be stored in the meantime.